About Topaz Puer:

-A cooked style puer, made at one of the few certified organic tea gardens in central Yunnan.
-Can endure many steepings, and does not become astringent.
+A cooked-style puer, made at one of the few certified organic tea gardens in central Yunnan.
+It can endure many steepings, and does not become astringent.
 We don’t expect it to gain any flavor change over time.

 Ingredients: Organic Puer Tea Leaves.